Different Types Of Clamps and Their Uses Skip to content

 18. TABLE CLAMP

-You must use the welding table with it with the table clamp.
+You must use the welding table with the table clamp.
 These provide quick, one-handed clamping and are used for welding assemblies.

 Perfect for: